Exponential East 2014 Live Webcast

-Can’t make it to Exponential West 2013?
+Can’t make it to Exponential East 2014?
 Or, are you coming but can’t bring your whole team (or spouse)?
 No worries.
-We’re offering the next best thing to joining 2,000 church planting leaders in Los Angeles, CA. You can still take part by hosting or watching a FREE Live Webcast.
+We’re offering the next best thing to joining 5,000 church planting leaders in Orlando, FL.
+You can still take part by hosting or watching a FREE Live Webcast.
 The event will be broadcast over the internet in high-quality.
-Its a great opportunity for you, your launch team, your small group, your staff, your church, and your network to experience the main stage sessions.
-Click here to download a copy of the Webcast Program Book!
-Click here to download the Scorecards discussed in the sessions.
+It’s a great opportunity for you, your launch team, your small group, your staff, your church, and your network to experience the main stage sessions.

 - Alan Hirsch